 The use of statistical uniformity assessments enables the different contributing factors to be separated out.
-The determinations will be imperfect but sufficiently accurate to identify areas where management can make changes to improve system performance.
+The determinations based on a relatively small sampling size will still be sufficiently accurate to identify areas where management can make changes to improve system performance.

 In drip systems the coefficient often quoted is the emission uniformity coefficient (EU), which corresponds mathematically to the Christiansen coefficient used in sprinkler irrigation uniformity assessments.

-EU strictly applies only to variation along a single lateral, which is not representative of a field as a whole.
-However, here a low quarter emission uniformity EU{lq} is adopted to describe overall field performance.
+In literature EU usually applies only to variation along a single lateral, which is not representative of a field as a whole.
+However, here a low quarter emission uniformity $EU{lq}$ is adopted to describe overall field performance.

-Emission uniformity is not strictly an efficiency measurement so is reported as a decimal value.
+Emission uniformity is not an efficiency measurement so is reported as a decimal value.